 The battery was the one big concern every other reviewer raised when I bought the Moto 360.
-As stated in my review, I didn’t really have any issues with the battery.
+As stated in my review, I didn’t have any issues with the battery.
 My overall experience after a year of daily use is that it will usually have 15–30 % battery left at the end of a day.
-Very occasionally, it will randomly run out of battery in the middle of the afternoon but I don’t really understand why that happens.
+Occasionally, it will randomly run out of battery in the middle of the afternoon but I don’t understand why that happens.

 I can only conclude that the Moto 360 has a higher quality build than I thought it would have.
 However, that still leaves the question of how useful — if at all — it has been.
 The first thing I did when I sat down at my desk to write this review was to unstrap and remove the Moto 360 from my wrist.
 It keeps hindering my arm movements by colliding with either the edge of the table or the base of the laptop.
 I’ve got the exact same problem with traditional watches and other wristwear, but the difference is that I’ve chosen not to use those.

 The watch’s screen keeps turning on and off when I do other things and I find this incredibly distracting.
-There is a special flicking wrist motion that is supposed to turn on the screen as you lift it up towards your face to see the time, and this is unintentionally triggered all the time.
+There’s a special flicking wrist motion that’s supposed to turn on the screen as you lift it up towards your face to see the time, and this is unintentionally triggered all the time.
 These random flashes of light on my wrist have been a constant source of annoyance and distraction.
 I keep glancing down at it, trying to determine whether it was trying to show me an important notification or just being annoying.
-This isn’t really the Moto 360’s fault, as users of other Android Wear smartwatches have the exact same complaint.
-It’s an awkward and theatrical gesture and it’s very easy to trigger it by accident.
+This isn’t the Moto 360’s fault, as users of other Android Wear smartwatches have the exact same complaint.
+It’s an awkward and theatrical gesture and it’s easily triggered by accident.

 I’ll just come straight and tell it as it is: Android Wear is useless at its best and seriously distracting at its worst.

 These issues aren’t limited to just the Moto 360.
 None of the other Android Wear smartwatches that have been released to market have received overwhelmingly positive reviews from other critical reviewers.
-The problem really is with the limited potential and nature of the Android Wear platform itself.
-We can’t really expect too much of it, and currently it doesn’t really deliver features or apps that have proven very useful.
+The problem is with the limited potential and nature of the Android Wear platform itself.
+We can’t expect too much of it, and currently, it doesn’t deliver features or apps that have proven useful.